Home / Blog / How to Remove My Phone Number from Google Search: Step-by-Step Guide

 Google’s Removal Page

 To start the removal process, visit Google’s Help Center.
-You will need to go to the ‘Report a Problem’ section, where you will be asked specific questions to help you get started with the removal request.
-You can contact Google support if you need more help, as they are the official Google support.
+Go to the ‘Report a Problem’ section, where you will be asked specific questions to help you get started with the removal request.
+If you need more help, contact Google support, as they are the official Google support.

 To continue, you need to log in with your Google Account, which will verify your identity and the removal request.
 If you don’t want to log in, Google provides a removal request form where you can report URLs without logging in.